 Abstract

 P4 is a language for programming the data plane of network devices.
-This document provides the formal language definition.

 This document provides a precise definition of the P4 language.
-The primary target audience for this document includes developers who want to write P4 compilers/simulators/IDEs/debuggers.
-This document may also be useful for P4 programmers who are interested in understanding precisely the language syntax and semantics.
+The primary target audience for this document includes developers who want to write compilers/simulators/IDEs/debuggers for P4 programs.
+This document may also be useful for P4 programmers who are interested in understanding the language syntax and semantics at a deeper level.

 Table of Contents